MongoEngine/mongoengine/docs/upgrade.rst

 There have been the following backwards incompatibilities from 0.4 to 0.5:

+# PyMongo / MongoDB

+map reduce now requires pymongo 1.11+ More methods now use map_reduce as db.eval is not supported for sharding - the following have been changed:

+    * sum
+    * average
+    * item_frequencies

 #.
 Default collection naming.

 Previously it was just lowercase, its now much more pythonic and readable as its